 We can act in a way that shows that we value the other person.
 Every interaction tells others how much we do or do not value them.

 We can invite others to our lunch table.
 We can be a welcoming presence to others.

 How do we observe and attentively listen in a family unit?
-We can pay attention to preferences and choices.
+First, we can pay attention to preferences and choices.

-If, one relative is very social, we can throw a big party.
-If, another relative is an introvert perhaps a quiet activity with their best friend is in order.
+If one relative is very social, we can throw a big party.
+But, on the other hand, if another relative is an introvert, perhaps a quiet activity with their best friend is in order.